 Though she doesn’t get to do it too often, Hannah’s favorite thing to do is hiking, traveling, seeing nature and cultures.
 She also loves language, reading, and writing.
 (Seeing the faith through the lens of story and narrative has been most helpful through her own faith journey.)
 Thrifting is a favorite pastime, too!

 Hannah is married to Sam, who is a pastor at a Korean church in Ann Arbor, Michigan.
-They are expecting a baby boy in July.
+They recently welcomed a boy to their family, and Hannah is on maternity leave during August and September 2019.